 Some will, depending on the child’s personality, while others will do whatever they want regardless of what parents say.
 That rebellious behavior may be cute at 2 but it’s terrible at 15.

 Stage 2: Coach (elementary school to teen years) – This is when parents show children how to do something and then correct them if they are wrong.
 When they do things correctly, they may be praised, but only if it is warranted.

 Confidence doesn’t come from unwarranted praise.
 It comes from the ability to do something right and to know you have mastered or are mastering something.

 Confidence is like a muscle.
 It must be earned through learning, use, and practice.
 In short, during this stage, parents act like coaches who build confidence in their clients.

 Stage 3: Counselor (teen years) – This is where parents must ask the questions instead of trying to correct teenagers or giving advice.
 Parents must give them an opportunity to talk, think and plan it out before acting.

-Even if parents know the answer, they should give their teens an opportunity to figure things out.
+Even if parents know the answer, they should give young adults in their teens an opportunity to figure things out.
 They may have a different and even better way of thinking and arriving at solutions.
 However, you can always gently guide them if there is a need to.